AdobeDocs/commerce-admin.en/help/customers/refunds-customer-account.md

 1. The customer adds a product to the cart.

-2. Proceeds to the checkout page.
+2. Proceeds to the _Checkout_ page.

 3. Passes the **[!UICONTROL Shipping]** step.